Momotaro: Sacred Sailors: Plot

 After completing naval training, a bear cub, a monkey, a pheasant, and a puppy say goodbye to their families.
 While they are preoccupied, the monkey's younger brother Santa falls into a river while chasing the monkey's cap and is carried towards a waterfall.
 The dog and monkey coordinate a rescue to save Santa just before he is swept downstream.
 They succeed and the monkey and his little brother then enjoy the scenery of Mt.
 Fuji and the surrounding land.
-While Santa frolics in the field chasing the cap in the wind, the monkey observes the dandelions spreading their seeds and is mesmerized by its beauty.
+While Santa frolics in the field chasing the cap in the wind, the monkey observes the dandelions spreading their seeds and is mesmerized by their beauty.
 The dandelions floating gently down remind the monkey of paratroopers descending from the sky, transitioning to a time skip.
 The Japanese forces are seen clearing a forest and constructing an airbase on a Pacific island with the help of the jungle animals who sing as they work.
 A plane lands at the airstrip and from inside emerges Momotaro, depicted as a General, together with the bear, monkey, dog, and pheasant, who by this point have become high-ranking officials.
 The animal residents of the island are shown as simple primitives who are star-struck by the glamorous and advanced Japanese animals.
 The subsequent scenes show the jungle animals being taught the Japanese kana via singing and they continue to sing the AIUEO song while washing and drying clothes and preparing meals.
 The officers then prepare ammunition and artillery for the warplanes.

 Thereafter, a narration of the story of how the island of Celebes was acquired by the Dutch East India Company follows and it is revealed that the Japanese are attempting to invade it.
 The monkey, dog, and bear cub become parachute jumpers while the pheasant becomes a pilot.
-The paratroopers ambush a half-track and hastily invade a British fort, causing the unprepared British soldiers to panic and flee.
+The paratroopers ambush a convoy of armoured cars and hastily invade a British fort, causing the unprepared British soldiers to panic and flee.
 Captain Momotaro, the monkey, and the puppy are then shown negotiating with three clearly terrified, stammering British officials.
 After a brief argument, the British agree to surrender Celebes and the surrounding islands to Japanese rule.
-A brief epilogue shows Santa and other children playing paratrooper and jumping onto a chalk outline of continental America.
+A brief epilogue shows Santa and other children playing paratroopers and jumping onto a chalk outline of continental America.
 Thus, depicting the United States as the target of their generation.

 There are some musical scenes.
 Of note is The Song of AIUEO (アイウエオの歌, AIUEO no Uta), a scene where Japanese soldiers teach local animals how to speak.